jonasbirkelof/beets/docs/beets-php/index.md

 ## Dependencies

+PHP 8.0 or newer required (not tested with older versions).

 All libraries and packages are downloaded upon installation, but please take time to acknowledge these amazing people and visit their pages for more detaild documentation:

 - [Bramus Router](https://github.com/bramus/router)